 One of the most famous pieces in the Louvre Museum’s collection is Leonardo da Vinci’s Mona Lisa – arguably the most famous portrait in the world.
 The (surprisingly small) painting has been on display at the Louvre Museum since 1806 and is one of the most visited artworks in the world.
 You can book a museum tour here to skip long lines.

 See Related: Must-Know Advice for Booking Flights Online

 5. Sacre Coeur Basilica

-This is one of the most notable France landmarks built within the last 150 years, especially for its unique design.
+This is one of France’s most notable landmarks built within the last 150 years, especially for its unique design.
 It is nearly 300 meters tall and has four levels.

-Sacré-Cœur (consecrated in 1919), is a chapel on the hill of Montmartre and is recognized for its artistic significance and picturesque views of Paris.
-This famous monument in France has stood on the location where Saint-Denis is said to have been martyred.
+Sacré-Cœur (consecrated in 1919) is a chapel on the hill of Montmartre and is recognized for its artistic significance and picturesque views of Paris.
+This famous monument in France stands on the location where Saint-Denis is said to have been martyred.

-The best view of the city of Paris can be enjoyed from this location – it’s even better than the Eiffel Tower because you can’t see the Eiffel Tower from the Eiffel Tower!
+The best view of Paris can be enjoyed from this location – it’s even better than the Eiffel Tower because you can’t see the Eiffel Tower from the Eiffel Tower!

 See Related: Fun & Best Things to Do in Beaune, France